 The Spinner Aero and Edge are both from Spinner’s performance range.
 This range is styled on their commercial bike range but made for the home.
 They have the same oval tube construction for stability and sturdiness.

-These are 2 similar bikes with many of the same features but they do have a difference in price of a $100 from each other.
+These are 2 similar bikes with many of the same features but they do have a difference in price.
 They have similar weighted flywheel, manual resistance and dual sided pedals.
 They have a chain and flywheel guards to protect them from sweat and other material dropping on them causing damage.
 There is a major difference between the bikes that explains this difference in price.

 To complete my comparison of the bikes I’ve researched them in depth by looking at their specifications, read the manuals, checked into the product specifications.
 Then I’ve compared them line by line to be able to see how they match up to each other line by line.